christophergandrud/d3Network/index.md

 ## 6        Geborand     1
 ```

 You can see in the `MisLinks` data frame that we again have `source` and `target` columns.
 Notice that the data frame is sorted by `source`.
 We also have a new column: `value`.
-This will be used to determine the link distances.
+This can be used to determine the link widths and distances.

 In the `MisNodes` data frame we have two columns: `name` and `group`.
 There is one record for each character (node) in the network.
 They are in the same order as the `source` column in `MisLinks`.
 The `group` column simply specifies what group each character is in.
 This will be used to set the nodes' colours.